eduardolujan/Steamer/doc/source/appendix.rst

     > sudo chown root:root /etc/init/pen.conf
     > sudo service pen start

-Again, if all went ok, you should be able to connect with ``mysql -h local-int -P 3306 -u merlin -p``
+Again, if all went as expected, you should be able to connect with ``mysql -h local-int -P 3306 -u merlin -p``

 Merlin source install and configuration